henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 # The learning trail

 You've now seen how to create all the different problem types.
-That's the end of the learning trail.

-Take a look at the [Contents](../contents.md) for more advice about getting the most out of _Text2Lesson_.
+Let's look at how we can craft a problem using those five different types in [One problem, five ways](./one-problem-five-ways.md).